JackStouffer/Violent-Python/README.md

-This is code that I wrote by following the "Violent Python: A Cookbook for Hackers, Forensic Analysts, Penetration Testers and Security Engineers" book.
+This is code that I am writing by following the "Violent Python: A Cookbook for Hackers, Forensic Analysts, Penetration Testers and Security Engineers" book.

 Don't be a moron, please don't use this for something illegal.